-5.6.3.
-Transformer Rating
+5.6.5 Transformer Rating

 The transformer shall be sized to deliver rated kW and kVar.
-Rated kVar shall be based upon 0.98 power factor full load operation for induction generators and 0.9 power factor full load operation for synchronous generators.
+Rated kVar shall be based upon 0.98 power factor full load operation for induction generators and 0.9 power factor full load operation for synchronous generators and inverter generators.

-The Generation Owner must take into consideration the presence of unbalanced loads on SaskPower's distribution system and size transformers with wye (SaskPower) - delta (Generator) windings to accommodate the continuous zero sequence currents that will flow in the transformer as a result of this load unbalance.
+The Generation Owner must take into consideration the presence of unbalanced loads on SaskPower's distribution system.
+If a Wye (SaskPower) - delta (Generator) transformer is proposed, it needs to accommodate the continuous zero sequence currents that will flow in the transformer as a result of this load unbalance.